SmartSendApp/SSKitCore/README.md

 }
 #endif
 ```
+9. Dont forget to add Camera usage description to your info.plist
-9. Make sure to run this on real device not simulator
+10. Make sure to run this on real device not simulator

 # Releasing the app